A property description generator that starts with photos

 A good generator should save time without adding risk.
 That means it needs accurate inputs and a structure that is easy to edit.
 If the output is generic or inaccurate, you spend more time fixing it than writing it yourself.

 Prompt-only tools are only as good as the prompt.
 If you miss a detail, the output misses it too.
-Photo-first workflows reduce those problems because the features come from what is visible.
+Visual verification reduces those problems because the features come from what is visible.

 How PadScribe builds a usable baseline